richardbranham/teaching/CIST1220_midterm_project/README.md

 Unzip midterm project files to your desired working directory.

 #### 2. Install Python 3
 It should be installable using the built-in software or package manager on your computer.
+It is available in Microsoft Store, for example.
 If a direct download and install is needed, Python 3 downloads are at this link: https://www.python.org/downloads/

 - Confirm that there are no errors with the installation.